DM8tyProgrammer/mighty-articles/uploading-files.md

 Http header `Expect: 100-continue` is a probing header that used to determine whether Server can receive the current request with large message body or not.
 If Server accepts, it sends back `100` else `417` status code.
 If Server accepts, a second request is trigged to upload the file.

 **The beauty of this mechanism is that the second request automatically trigged by Http Client**.
 Unfortunately, It _cannot_ be set via programming means available: `fetch` API or `XHR` (Ajax) request.
 It can only be set by an underlying user-agent or browser.
-In short, A programming effort _could not_ be made.

-Also, many Servers implementations are not well understood the header even if you somehow manage to set it.

-Curl add this header on crossing `1024KB` request body size³ when browsers add who knows.
+Curl adds this header on crossing 1024KB request body size³; when browsers add this header, who knows ?

+*In short, A programming effort could not be made.
+Also, many Servers implementations do not understand this header.*

 > It is a useful header to be practically useless.
 We need to pre-check through standard requests.